Creole Shrimp and Grits —bacon seared shrimp coated in a creole spiced sauce spooned over buttery gruyere cheese grits.

-- Drain the bacon fat from the pan and reserving 2 tbsp.
-Add the 2 tbsp of back fat back to the skillet and sear the shrimp in an even layer on both sides until fully cooked; about 1 1/2 minutes per side.
-Don’t over crowd the pan; cook them in batches if necessary.
+- Drain the bacon fat from the pan and reserve 2 tbsp.
+Add the 2 tbsp of back fat back to the skillet and sear the shrimp in an even layer on both sides until fully cooked; about 1 ½ minutes per side.
+Don’t overcrowd the pan; cook them in batches if necessary.
 Remove the cooked shrimp and set aside.

 - Drop the heat to low and add the butter and garlic.
 Allow the butter melt and the garlic to become fragrant.
 Turn up the heat to medium then follow with the onion, red and green peppers, and celery.
 Cook until the vegetables are softened; 3-4 minutes.
 Add the tomato paste, remaining creole seasoning, and red pepper flakes.
 Stir well and add the white cooking wine.
 Bring it to a boil then return the shrimp to the pan with any juices in the resting dish.
 Stir well and finish with the juice of half a lemon.